 - Study design

 - Generalizability

 - Basic statistical concepts

 - Descriptive statistics

-- 2. Parameter estimates and hypothesis testing
+- 2. Parameter estimation and hypothesis testing

 - Basic principles

-- P-value, confidence intervals and statistical power
+- P-value, confidence intervals, and statistical power

 - Common statistical tests for comparing two groups

 - 3. Data management

-- Create and validate datasets
+- Basic data handling

 - Documentation

 - Basic knowledge in a statistical package (R, SPSS, Stata or equivalent)

 - Reproducible analyses (script-based)

 This module discusses questions that can be studied through quantitative methods.
 The module touches upon common study designs and basic statistical concepts, principles, and methods.
-The module introduces concepts like variable, distribution, parameter, random variability and variance.
+The module introduces concepts like variable, distribution, parameter, random variability, and variance.
 The concepts are illustrated by examples from medical science.
-The module will also include and discuss different measures of dispersions and proper graphical techniques to visualize and study the characteristics of the collected data.
-The module will also introduce concepts like parameter estimation, and uncertainty will be discussed and described through standard errors and confidence intervals.
-Additionally, hypothesis testing, p-values and statistical power are introduced.
-The module will also cover basic tests for comparing two groups e.g., t-test, Mann-Whitney, Chi-square and Fisher's exact test.
-The focus will be on interpretation and on which conclusions can be drawn from the results based on statistical significance, evidence, effect size and generalizability.
+The module also includes and discusses different measures of dispersion and proper graphical techniques to visualize and study the characteristics of the collected data.
+Furthermore, concepts like parameter estimation and uncertainty will be discussed and described through standard errors and confidence intervals.
+Additionally, hypothesis testing, p-values, and statistical power are introduced.
+The module will also cover basic tests for comparing two groups e.g., t-test, Mann-Whitney, Chi-square, and Fisher's exact test.
+The focus will be on interpretation and on which conclusions can be drawn from the results based on statistical significance, evidence, effect size, and generalizability.